guidcruncher/node-pipewire/README.md

 ```
 This image has rtkit enabled, therefore the mentioned capabilities are reccomended.

-Using a host netwoek allows the container to be visible to any Spotify Clients as a speaker device.
+Using a host network allows the container to be visible to any Spotify Clients as a speaker device.

 ## Variables